 The eyes are the focal point of the face and the one feature we most associate with personal identity.
 As we grow older, crow’s feet are usually the first wrinkles to form, closely followed by other lines around the eyes and upper face.
 That is because the skin around the eyes is thin and dry.
 And because we use our eyes to see and to express emotion, the nearby skin is in constant motion.
 Just think about all the blinking!
 Since the skin near your eyes gets a hefty daily workout, is it any wonder why wrinkles form here first?

 There are 8 signs of aging that typically show in the area around your eyes with some eye wrinkles starting in people as young as 25 years old.
 By the mid-30’s and early 40’s, most of us (if not all) will exhibit some of these creases.
-Dr. Michael Jasin of the Elite Facial Plastic Surgery in Tampa explains the 8 signs of aging eyes in more detail:
+Dr. Dominic Castellano of Elite Facial Plastic Surgery in Tampa explains the 8 signs of aging eyes in more detail:

 1. Brow descent – few people may notice the brow descent because the muscles in the forehead compensate by lifting the brow.
 This causes lines to develop across the forehead.